radLad-gh/journal/README.md

 I have no knowledge of how to search through files but plan to learn and implement at least a basic functionality on or before 6.25.2020 to allow for at minimum a single keyword search.

+# Milestones:
+6.25.2020: Added search function that allows for single keyword lookups.